Grinding Wheel Hardness Grade Guide: Choosing A to Z

 grinding wheel hardness testing

-When testing and adjusting the hardness of a grinding wheel, it is essential to utilize precise methods to guarantee peak performance.
-Understanding the relationship between grit size, bond used, and hardness grade can notably impact your results.
-Employ the following testing methods for accurate assessment:
+When testing and adjusting the hardness of a grinding wheel, use consistent methods so the results are meaningful.
+The relationship between grit size, bond type, and hardness grade can change how the wheel behaves, so it helps to evaluate these factors together.
+Employ the following testing methods for assessment:

 Testing Method Description